Department of Near Eastern Studies

 - Completing a piece of independent work that makes substantive use of a Near Eastern language.
 Most often this is a substantial research paper (approximately 7,000 words) written under the supervision of a member of the department

 In addition to 300- and 400-level language courses, any graduate courses open to qualified undergraduates may be used to satisfy the departmental requirements above with the permission of the director of undergraduate studies.

-Finally, a course (including courses on literature in translation) in which the student arranges with the instructor to do substantial reading in his or her designated language may also count toward the certificate in language and culture.
+Finally, a course (including courses on literature in translation) in which the student arranges with the instructor to do substantial reading in their designated language may also count toward the certificate in language and culture.
 This must be arranged on a case-by-case basis with the instructor involved.

 Any questions regarding the certificate in language and culture should be addressed to the director of undergraduate studies.